nico/demumble/README.md

 Run tests after building: `python demumble_test.py`

-`cxa_demangle.cpp` needs more C++11 than Visual Studio 2013 supports, so to build on Windows you need to use Visual Studion 2015 or use clang-cl as C++ compiler like so:
+`cxa_demangle.cpp` needs more C++11 than Visual Studio 2013 supports, so to build on Windows you need to use Visual Studio 2015 or use clang-cl as C++ compiler like so:

     cmake -G Ninja -DCMAKE_CXX_COMPILER=path/to/llvm-build/bin/clang-cl.exe